backstage/backstage/plugins/catalog-backend/api-report.md

   set<ItemType extends JsonValue>(key: string, value: ItemType): Promise<void>;
 }

-// Warning: (ae-missing-release-tag) "CatalogProcessorEmit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogProcessorEmit = (generated: CatalogProcessorResult) => void;

-// Warning: (ae-missing-release-tag) "CatalogProcessorEntityResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogProcessorEntityResult = {
   type: 'entity';